Comparisons12 min read

 Here's my honest take: Fidelity wins for most long-term investors, and Schwab wins for active traders.
 That's not a hedge — it's actually a clean answer once you know which category you fall into.

-If you're contributing to an IRA, building a diversified index fund portfolio, and planning to hold for decades, Fidelity's ZERO funds and retirement tools give you a structural cost advantage that compounds meaningfully over time.
-The platform is also just cleaner for people who don't need or want advanced charting tools cluttering up their screen.
+If you're contributing to an IRA, building a diversified index fund portfolio, and planning to hold for decades, Fidelity's ZERO funds and retirement tools give you a structural cost advantage that compounds over time.
+The platform is also just cleaner for people who don't need advanced charting tools cluttering their screen.

-If you're trading options regularly, want futures exposure, or you're going to actually use thinkorswim to its full potential, Schwab is the better technical choice.
-The platform depth — post-TD Ameritrade integration — is genuinely impressive and isn't matched by Fidelity's Active Trader Pro.
+But if you're trading options regularly, want futures exposure, or you're going to actually use thinkorswim to its full potential, Schwab is the better technical choice.
+Post-TD Ameritrade integration, the platform depth is genuinely impressive and isn't matched by Fidelity's Active Trader Pro.
 Honestly, I think Active Trader Pro is a bit overrated at this point; thinkorswim is in a different league for serious traders.

-One more thing worth saying: there's nothing stopping you from having accounts at both.
+And here's something worth mentioning: nothing stops you from having accounts at both.
 Plenty of serious investors do exactly that — Fidelity for their IRA and long-term holdings, Schwab for their active trading account.
 Both have no account minimums and no inactivity fees, so keeping both open costs you nothing.

 • 🏆 Best for long-term/retirement investors: Fidelity Fidelity